iotexproject/iotex-docs/docs/developer/sdk/xrc20.md

 ## XRC20 Tokens

-The XRC20 package provides facility api for interacting with XRC20 tokens deployed on the IoTeX blockchain.
+The XRC20 package provides facility API for interacting with XRC20 tokens deployed on the IoTeX blockchain.

 :::: tabs